Working with families

 Supporting a child or young person to remain at home is known as family preservation.
 Returning a child or young person home is called restoration.
 In both cases, home must be safe for the child or young person.
 These are the two permanency options we try to work with first.

-Under the Permanency Support Program, FACS may also refer families to providers to deliver Family Preservation Packages.
+Under the Permanency Support Program, DCJ may also refer families to providers to deliver Family Preservation Packages.
 These packages provide wrap-around services that support children and young people to remain safely at home with their family.

 - family and parenting support